You might want to consider updating your browser.

 Read more about The Textmapping Project >> [http://www.textmapping.org/project.html]

-Bullet point.
-Red arrow pointing the the right.
-On this site, you will find lesson guides [http://www.textmapping.org/lessonGuides.html], opportunities to network [http://www.textmapping.org/network.html] with other teachers, homeschoolers, and education researchers, links to research [http://www.textmapping.org/research.html] on reading comprehension skills instruction, and free teacher training [http://www.textmapping.org/teacherTraining.html] resources for teacher-trainers, workshop presenters, and schools of education.
+Bullet point On this site, you will find lesson guides [http://www.textmapping.org/lessonGuides.html], opportunities to network [http://www.textmapping.org/network.html] with other teachers, homeschoolers, and education researchers, links to research [http://www.textmapping.org/research.html] on reading comprehension skills instruction, and free teacher training [http://www.textmapping.org/teacherTraining.html] resources for teacher-trainers, workshop presenters, and schools of education.

 Read our helpful tips for first-time visitors >> [http://www.textmapping.org/firstTimeTips.html]